AdejareToluwani/alx-system_engineering-devops/0x01-shell_permissions/README.md

 command to change owner
 Create an empty file h..
-script that add execute permmision to the owner of the file
+script that add execute permmision to the owner of the file permission to the owner and the group owner